 The U.K. government has vastly underestimated how much it will cost to decarbonize heating in British homes—a necessary step in becoming carbon-free.
 The U.K. government underestimated the cost by a factor of 5.
 First, Britain’s drafty homes need to be insulated before natural gas heating units can be replaced with heat pumps.
 The cost of improving energy efficiency could be as much as 18,000 pounds ($24,971) per household.
 Much of the cost is ultimately borne by consumers, who may not be able to afford such an expensive undertaking.
-Energy use in homes through heating, hot water and cooking account for about of the country’s energy use and 20 percent of the country’s greenhouse gas emissions, which must be tackled if the U.K. is going to meet its carbon-free target by 2050.
+Energy use in homes through heating, hot water and cooking account for about 30 percent of the country’s energy use and 20 percent of the country’s greenhouse gas emissions, which must be tackled if the U.K. is going to meet its carbon-free target by 2050.

 About 19 million homes in Britain need improvement; the Department of Business, Energy and Industrial Strategy puts the cost between 35 and 65 billion pounds ($48 to $89 billion).
 The cost figure does not include the costs to insulate more difficult homes—properties with solid walls, or those in conservation areas, which could make energy efficiency installations more challenging, and does not include the cost of a heat pump.